 - 1 teaspoon grated fresh ginger or 1/2 tsp. dried

 - 2 tablespoons mayonnaise optional for a creamier dressing

 - sesame seeds

-- Combine the cabbage(s), onion, and carrots (or pepper) in a large bowl.
+- Combine the cabbage and remaining vegetables in a large bowl.